openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 The binding has 2 methods for discovering devices.
 Depending on your network setup and the device model, your device may be discovered by one or both methods.
 If both methods discover your device, 2 discovery results may be in your inbox for the same device.

-The MDNS discovery method will discover your device type, but won't discover a (required) token.
+The mDNS discovery method will discover your device type, but will not discover a (required) token.
 The basic discovery will not discovery the type, but will discover a token for models that support it.
 Accept only one of the 2 discovery results, the alternate one can further be ignored.